The Ultimate New England Fall Road Trip Itinerary (6 States)

 Highway 100 farm stands, Vermont

-Which states in New England are the best for fall foliage?
+Which states have the most beautiful fall foliage?

 What are the must-try foods in New England during the fall?